-The DRH began with the "Religious Group" poll, and from the very beginning confronted scholarly concerns about both aspects of this term.
-To begin with, scholars in the field of religious studies have, of course, long wrestled with how to define "religion," or if the term even picks out a stable category of human experience.2 While the directors and editors at the DRH believe that "religion" and "religious" are useful, radial categories for identifying clusters of beliefs and practices that occur across cultures and time,3 and serve similar functions for the social networks in which they are found, at the end of the day the DRH adopts the approach that experts should not predetermine the parameters of their object of study.
-In other words, experts should not be concerned about whether or not the group or place or text for which they are interested in preparing an entry counts as "religious."
-Instead, they are encouraged to look at the relevant poll questions and decide whether or not answering them, or some subset of them, would allow them to provide a coherent account of their group, place or text.
-It should be noted that no singular questions in the poll determines inclusion within the database.
-This approach has the added benefit of allowing us to reflect on the applicability of our ontology as new entries come in that might challenge the category of "Religious Group".
+In Imagining Religions, J. Z. Smith proposed that a "religion"- that is, a "Religious Group" could be defined or categorized by its "differential quality" (Smith 1982, 1-18).
+Borrowing from the biological sciences, he saw this project of classification as consisting of a polythetic taxonomy: a scaffolding of differentiating questions until a unique combination was reached, at which point the religious group under analysis was differentiated from its neighbors.
+Determining the nature of these questions, or differentiating qualities, is key to successful comparison.
+Smith illustrates how taxonomic classifications that ask a series of binary questions arrive at a final determination of to which categories the item under investigation must belong, a monothetic or Linnaean taxonomy.
+This technique is contrasted with a polythetic system of classification where items share a "set of properties" that define a class.
+This second method of classification resembles Wittgenstein's family resemblances-in other words, radial categories-in that aspects of the definition are found across the entire group but no one member has all of the criteria.
+Radial categories can be used to identify clusters of beliefs and practices that occur across cultures and time6 and serve similar functions for the social networks in which they are found-in other words, radial categories seek to organize a range of related concepts around prototypical cases but without using rigid boundaries typical of Aristotelian categories.
+At the end of the day, the DRH adopts the approach that experts should not predetermine the parameters of their object of study.
+In other words, experts should not be concerned about whether the group or place or text for which they are interested in preparing an entry counts as "religious."
+Instead, they are encouraged to look at the relevant poll questions and decide whether answering them, or some subset of them, would allow them to provide a coherent account of their group, place, or text restricted in time and space.
+It should be noted that no singular question in the poll determines inclusion within the database.
+This approach has the added benefit of allowing us to reflect on the applicability of our ontology as new entries come in that might challenge the category of "Religious Group."

 Perhaps the more difficult task is how one might define a group.
-Conscious of concerns about scholars creating artificial groups by assuming anti-historical cohesion, or exaggerating the degree of homogeneity within a group, by imposing etic labels on collections of practitioners, the project created a loose definition to guide our editors and experts in deciding what constitutes a group: "A community or network of people (locatable in space and time) who share common practices, beliefs, and/or institutions, but who are not necessarily conscious members of an explicitly recognized group.
-The group can be an emic (indigenous) name or category or an etic (scholarly attributed) one."
-Experts are encouraged to be geographically and temporarily narrow: i.e. to keep the focus on the specific context.
-The ability to "tag" with labels (e.g.,
+Conscious of concerns about scholars creating artificial groups by assuming anti-historical cohesion or exaggerating the degree of homogeneity within a group by imposing etic labels on collections of practitioners, the project created a loose definition to guide our editors and experts in deciding what constitutes a group: "A community or network of people (locatable in space and time) who share common practices, beliefs, and/or institutions, but who are not necessarily conscious members of an explicitly recognized group.
+The group can be an emic (indigenous) name or category or